laino/final-pm/doc/README.md

 If _unique-instances_ is set to _false_ and the maximum _instances_ was exceeded
 because new processes were started, the oldest processes will be moved to the
 **old generation**.
 If _unique-instances_ is set to _true_, each process will
-replace its counterpart 1:1 instead, and only then additional processes
+replace its counterpart 1:1 instead, and only then will additional processes
-stopped if _instances_ is exceeded.
-If a process exits abnormally while in the
+be stopped if _instances_ is exceeded.
+If a process exits abnormally while in
-running generation, a new one is started (config: **restart-crashing**).
+the running generation, a new one is started (config: **restart-crashing**).
 Note
 that an older process can never replace a process that was started later,
 ensuring always the latest processes are running even if startup time wildly
 varies.